 What Is a 20ft Used Shipping Container?

-A 20ft used shipping container is a steel unit that has previously been used in international transport.
-Most used containers sold in the UK are no longer used for cargo but remain structurally sound.
+A 20ft used shipping container is a steel storage unit previously used in international transport and now repurposed for static storage.

 What Long-Term Storage Really Means